mozillascience/studyGroup/CONTRIBUTING.md

 ### Code of Conduct

 We adhere to a [Code of Conduct](https://github.com/UofTCoders/studyGroup/blob/gh-pages/codeOfConduct.md) and by participating, you agree to also uphold this code.
 Please report any unacceptable behaviour to uoftcoders@gmail.com.
-If you feel that the exec has been violating the Code of Conduct, please email (placeholder) to report.
+If you feel that the exec has been violating the Code of Conduct, please email groups.officer@utoronto.ca to report.

 ### About Uoft Coders